JuliaGeodynamics/GeoParams.jl/docs/src/man/TASclassification.md

 GeoParams.retrieveTASrockType
 ```

-We also provide a plotting routine, provided the `Plots` package is loaded, which produces figures such as:
+We also provide a plotting routine, provided the GLMakie.jl package is loaded, which produces figures such as:
 ![subet3](./assets/img/TAS_diagram.png)